HwWobbe/Wip-Main/README.md

         - note the possible re-work will consume resources
           - this could be minimized according to reported procedures
             - test these
+  - first try using DgH as a source for small snippets like this
+    - perhaps " PiecemealContext "

 - This month has been broken down into three "decimal fortnights" as follows